-Lorraine Peeters is a Gamilaroi and Wailwun woman from Wailwan country in central west New South Wales.
+Lorraine Peeters is a Gamilaroi/Waliwan woman from central west New South Wales.

 At the age of four she was forcibly taken from her family in Brewarrina.
 Along with hundreds of other girls she was placed in the Cootamundra Domestic Training Home for Aboriginal Girls.